Hans-Hermann Hoppe: Influence

 Hoppe was an influence on the neoreactionary monarchist blogger Curtis Yarvin, also known by the pen name Mencius Moldbug.

 Javier Milei, the president of Argentina, has cited Hoppe as one of his major influences and has recommended his bibliography in the past, despite recent grievances between both about the ideologic purity of Milei's administration and the praxis for a libertarian on a democratic system.

 Personal life

 Hoppe resides in Turkey with his wife Gülçin Imre Hoppe, an Austrian school economist and hotelier.

-According to her, she comes from a family of medical doctors and she studied economic theory in 2003 at University of Istanbul and became a Miesian.
+According to her, she comes from a family of medical doctors and she studied economic theory in 2003 at University of Istanbul and became a Misesian.
 In 2006, Hoppe left Las Vegas and they "started a life together".
-As of 2024 their patchwork family consisted of four children and seven grandchildren.
-Emily Hoppe Dalton lives with her husband and children in California while his son Nick with wife and two daughters moved to Austria in 2019.
+As of 2024, their patchwork family consisted of four children and seven grandchildren.
+A daughter, Emily, lives with her husband and children in California, while his son Nick moved to Austria in 2019 with his wife and two daughters.

 Ther PFS Congress series takes place at their family-owned hotel, the Karia Princess in Bodrum.